crystal-lang/crystal-book/database/connection.md

 db.close
 ```

-As with a connection, we should close the database once we don’t need it anymore.
+As with a connection, we should close the database once we don't need it anymore.
 Or instead, we could use a block and let Crystal close the database for us!

 But, where is the connection?